antirez/freakwan/README.md

 of sender and the data payload itself.
 However, at the end of the packet, there is an additional (also encrypted with the payload) 9 bytes of checksum, used to check integrity and even to see if a given key is actually decrypting a given packet correctly.
-The checksum is just the first 9 bytes of HMAC(message), where "message" is the whole message before encryption (consisting of both the unencrypted and encrypted part), but with the TTL filed set to 0.
+The checksum computation is specified later.

 This is the representation of the message described above: